nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/My PKM Folders.md

 	- I won't be managing my tasks in Obsidian
 	- However, I might create a datascope to collect all todo's or I might use tags to collect all todo's
 ### Folders I have questions about
+- Projects
+	- It can have a space inside the goals folder